Fort Benton, Montana: Education

 Fort Benton Public School educates students from kindergarten through 12th grade.
 They are known as the Longhorns.
-Fort Benton High School is a Class C school.
+Fort Benton High School is a Class C school for sports, but will be moving back up to Class B at the start of 2025 school year.

-Choteau County Library is headquartered in Fort Benton.
+Chouteau County Library is headquartered in Fort Benton.

 Media

+The local paper is The River Press.
+The newspaper is published weekly and has an e-edition.

 Fort Benton is home to radio station KYPZ.
+It is a public radio satellite from KEMC in Billings.